sghub2024/OptixEdge-PLC-to-PLC-tag-transfer/README.md

  Change the default CommDriver name (e.g., "RAEtherNet_IPStation1") as needed.

  Note: This code uses a PeriodicTask for headless transfer, which has transfer rate limitations.
+ I am attaching file "PLC2PLCTagTransfer.cs" and you can copy this code and paste it on your OprtixEdge -> Runtime Netlogic created ".cs" file.
 //############################################################################